ot4i/ace-microclimate/demonstration/README.md

 # Demonstration

 ## Deploy Helm chart via Microclimate
-1. Trigger build from Microclimate Jenkins
+1. Trigger build from Microclimate

 ## Test Deployment
 2. Check deployment and service in ICP, note down NodePort for the ACE Server.